-The primary principle behind diode laser hair removal is selective photothermolysis (SPTL), the matching of a specific wavelength of light and pulse duration to obtain optimal effect on a targeted tissue with minimal effect on surrounding tissue.
-Lasers can cause localized damage by selectively heating dark target matter, melanin, thereby heating up the basal stem cells in the follicle which causes hair growth, the follicle, while not heating the rest of the skin.
+The primary principle behind diode laser hair removal is selective photothermolysis (SPTL).
+The matching of a specific wavelength of light and pulse duration to obtain optimal effect on a targeted tissue with minimal effect on surrounding tissue.
+Lasers can cause localized damage by selectively heating the melanin.
+Thereby heating up the basal stem cells in the follicle which causes hair growth, while not heating the rest of the skin.
 The -5 Celsius or 23 degrees arctic sapphire built-in cooling tip make the treatment painless.

 808nm Standard Diode

 (optional) 3 built-in wavelengths, 808nm, 755nm and 1064nm simultaneous release